 The word "Ari" is the short form of "Aryavamsa" and the Ari monks claimed themselves as Aryan.
-They were often called the white robe ascetics because of their white colored robe instead of yellow as mandated by the Buddhist's Sangha.
-In the modern Burma' s history book, the Ari monks were often referred as monks of Mahayana Buddhist sect.
+They were often called the white robe ascetics because of their white instead of yellow colored robe as mandated by the Buddhist Sangha.
+In the modern Burman history book, they were often referred as monks of Mahayana Buddhist sect.
 However their origin was deeply rooted from Brahmanism and later Sivaism of Southeast Asia.
-They were the Brahmans of the past that gave Burma its name and were once the compilers of the Rig Veda, in which they referred themselves as the Aryaman.
-In reconnaissance of the Theravada sect of Buddhism, they were becoming monks and were known to be so instead of Brahmans.
+They were the original Brahmans of the past that gave Burma its identification.
+They were the same Nanda Brahmans who later compiled the Rig-Veda, in which they referred themselves as the Aryaman.
+In reconnaissance of the Theravada sect of Buddhism, they were observing Buddhist Sankha and because of that they were known to be monks instead of Brahmans.
 Half Buddhist and half Brahman, they were confined to Buddhist discipline as much as they felt comfortable and focus mainly on Paganism.
 Their knowledge ranged from mere magic and astrology to higher science and technology such as Mathematics, Architect, Medicine and Astronomy.
-Following the Buddhist concept that broke free from mythology, the Ari monks contributed to the emergence of the true scientific knowledge and technology.
+Following the Buddhist conception of knowledge that broke free from mythology, the Ari monks contributed to the emergence of the true scientific knowledge and technology.
 Their top scholarship is Pandita that is equivalent to the western scholarship of Doctorate degree.
-It is fairly to say that the Ari monks were part of the power elite of the Angkorian Empire at the same level as the Hindu Brahmans of the Angkorian court.
 Because of their high scholarship, they were sought-out as public officials after leaving the monk-hood.
 The Panditas were considered as the top of the educated class and were actively involved in the state affair.
-Chou-takuan noted in his record during his visit to Angkor at the late thirteenth century, about the educated class of the Angkorian society called Pan-ki.
+It is fairly to say that the Ari monks were part of the power elite of the Angkorean Empire at the same level as the Hindu Brahmans of the Angkorean court.
+Chou-Ta-Kuan noted in his record during his visit to Angkor at the late thirteenth century, about the educated class of the Angkorean society called Pan-Ki.

-Obviously there were no public institutions for the Pan-ki (Pandita) and their education was mainly done at religious institutions.
-Comparing to that of modern scholars of today, the Pan-ki's scholarship was clearly lagging behind, nonetheless theirs past contribution to Civilization was no less imminent.
+Obviously there were no public institutions for the Pan-Ki (Pandita) and their education was mainly done at religious institutions.
+Comparing to that of modern scholars of today, the Pan-Ki's scholarship was clearly lagging behind, nonetheless theirs past contribution to Civilization was no less imminent.
 In Burma, their practices however suffered from many centuries of neglect.
-Isolated from the mainstream of Civilization, their science turned into junk practices of mere magic and astrology.
+Isolated from the mainstream of Civilization, the application of their science had turned into junk practices of mere magic and astrology.
 To maintain religious integrity, Aunuruddha had been known to ban completely their practices.
-It was then justified that, being drawn deeper and deeper into Tantrism, the Ari monks practiced their faith based on false premises (Notes: A tale of the Ari).
+It was then justified that, being drawn deeper and deeper into Tantrism, the Ari monks practiced their faith based on false premises (Notes: A tale of the Ari Monks).
 At the contrary, the Ari monks at Angkor still created wonder and received their recognition from the Khmer societies (Nokor Thom: The new development of the Shan country: Jayavarman VII anointed his Guru as Rajapatindra).
-Under Angkor's control, evidences show that this Paganism was revived back to make upper Burma part of the ancient Burmese Kingdom again.
-After all, it was not Paganism that was bad, but the bad practices through negligence of the power-elite that drove the Ari monks to choose the wrong path.
-As a cakravatin Empire, Angkor combined the best of Buddhism with Hinduism.
+Under Angkor's control, evidences show that Paganism was revived back to make upper Burma part of the ancient Burmese Kingdom again.
+After all, it was not Paganism that was bad, but it was instead the bad practices through negligence of the power-elite that drove the Ari monks to choose the wrong path.
+As a Cakravatin Empire, Angkor combined the best of Buddhism with Hinduism.
 The notion of Hindu Trinity composing of Brahmanism, Sivaism and Visnuism was assimilated under the same symbol of Hariharalaya.
-Beside Brahmanism which already had a deep past through the Man Culture, the Sivaite cult provided a systematic way of conducting the state affair and administration while the Visnuite cult provided technology and civil engineering needed to build their society.
+Beside Brahmanism that through the Man Culture provided basic knowledge for life and society sustaining, the Sivaite culture provided a systematic way of conducting the administration and state affair while the Visnuite cult provided technology and civil engineering needed to build their society.
 A legacy of the Visnuite Cult, Visnukarman was known as the famous architect of the stone temple of Angkor Wat.
-Buddhism on the other hand secured the harmony of all disciplines, put in place for the benefit of society.
+Buddhism on the other hand secured the harmony of all disciplines that were put in place for the benefit of society.
 Under Buddhist influence, Hindu myths were mostly restrained to the bare necessity and the casting system was never applied at full scale.
 The social classification was based instead on financial standing rather than on religious background.
 Distinguishing only the class of slaves from the class of slave owners, the classification was never intended to be a strict religious casting system.
-It was quite understood that a slave could become as well a slave owner and vice versa.
-New finding reveals that this classification predated the Hindu casting system and was the legacy of the Naga culture.
+It was also quite understood that a slave could become as well a slave owner and vice versa depending upon their financial standing.
+New finding reveals that this classification predated the Hindu casting system and was the legacy of the naga culture.
 This social development, still far to be perfect, was nonetheless a leap of social progress compared to other parts of the world at the time.
-While other societies were still under the spell of the Kala Yuga, Southeast Asia was already in the transition for the next Satya Yuga.
+While other societies were still under the spell of the Kala Yuga, Southeast Asia was already in the transition for the next Satya Yuga to come.

 Some time called the Kam scripture, the script was used mainly to replace the Cham or Brahmi scripture in religious texts.
 The modern Pali Buddhist manuscripts were mostly inscribed using the same scripture on Palm leaves.